 Are you thinking of spending your honeymoon or next getaway in an overwater bungalow?
 These unique standalone units are growing in popularity with couples.
 Find out why — and what other travel sites don't tell you about them.

 Overwater Bungalows Are Rare and Not Widely Available

 There are fewer than 200 resorts in the world with overwater bungalows, and many of them are located in distant destinations.
 Standalone units, they are more expensive to build than standard hotel rooms and most are not suitable for family travelers.
-However the panoramic views, the seclusion and the direct access to water that they offer make them a seductive choice for couples.
+Yet the panoramic views, the seclusion, and the direct access to water that they offer make them a seductive choice for couples.

 02 of 20

 It's not just the settings that lure couples to these units.
 The majority are built for just two, with a king-size bed the only sleeping option (unless you count a hammock on the deck).
 And since a wayward toddler could easily slip into the water, it's safer for adults who can swim to choose this type of accommodation.

 03 of 20

 The Majority of Overwater Bungalows Are Located in the Maldives

 Defining paradise, the Maldives consists of more than 1,000 coral islands in the Indian Ocean that are known for astoundingly white beaches, blue lagoons as warm and shallow as baths, and extensive underwater reefs.

 Yet there's no way to get there quickly from the United States: The flying distance to the Maldives from Los Angeles is about 10,000 miles.